mattvoss/anz.casclient/README.rst

 Configure 'CAS logout' entrance
 -------------------------------
-If you use 'Log out' link at the upper-right of the Plone page to logout, you should hide the stock Plone 'Log out' action first.
+If you use the 'Log out' link at the upper-right of the Plone page to logout, you should hide the stock Plone 'Log out' action first.
 Then add a new one named 'CAS log out' there, set URL(Expression) to **'string:${globals_view/navigationRootUrl}/caslogout'**

-Then add a Script(Python) named '**caslogout**' into 'portal_skins/custom', its contents looks like:
+Then add a Script(Python) named '**caslogout**' into 'portal_skins/custom', with contents like:

 ::